A Strategic Framework for Organisations Navigating Uncertainty

 The Langship Model asks the prior question.
 How do we know where to go?

-Request the framework Read the argument
+Get the framework Read the argument

 The Problem